microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 The old WUX ScrollViewer supports TIE / DManip mixed manipulations through the use of UIElement.ManipulationMode.
 A UIElement's ManipulationMode property can include System and TranslateX, TranslateY, Scale, etc. to use DManip for some manipulation and TIE for some other manipulation (with the UIElement.ManipulationStarting/Started/Delta/Completed events).

-The v1 MUX `ScrollingView` does not yet support TIE & IT manipulations.
+The v1 MUX `ScrollView` does not yet support TIE & IT manipulations.